Bryant Chapter 13 Attorney

 What Is Chapter 13 Bankruptcy?

-This type of bankruptcy allows those with outstanding debts to pay a fraction of their payments, all within a period of time lasting 3-5 years.
+This type of bankruptcy allows those with outstanding debts to pay a fraction of their payments, all within a period of time lasting 3 to 5 years.
 If you have a steady source of income, either from your job or disability claims, but you cannot pay your monthly bills, do not be afraid.
 In these difficult circumstances, you can often get your medical bills reduced to a lower monthly charge, which are much more manageable for you to pay back.

 Your payment plan will be handled by a trustee, who will repay your creditors little by little.
 Once the payment period is complete, you will benefit from a discharge of remaining qualifying debt.